 A bill that passed Congress at the end of last year — a bill that TSCRA helped to get passed — included language that required audits and site inspections of packing facilities in Brazil and included language that required USDA to outline the process for their audits.

 At the time, this language was touted as a great victory for the U.S. cattle industry.
-Now, we have to ask why USDA is going forward with allowing fresh beef to be imported from Brazil and not fulfilling the requirements of the bill.
+Now, we have to ask why USDA is going forward with allowing fresh beef to be imported from Brazil and not viagra ed pills the requirements of the bill.

 TSCRA has very clear policy on trade and protection of the health of the cattle herd.
 A 2014 resolution states we oppose the “importation of live cattle, beef, and/or beef products into the U.S. from foreign countries with histories of significant chronic animal diseases and lack of strict animal disease control and eradication measures.”